 ‘I want people coming in who are of age’

-Representatives of the marijuana industry say there’s broad agreement that they don’t want underage kids getting their products.
+Representatives of the cannabis industry say there’s broad agreement that they don’t want underage kids getting their products.
 But they argue that a cap would limit options for legitimate adult consumers without solving the problem of youth use.

 “These products, they didn’t come out of nowhere.
 These products were in demand.
 And for responsible adults, they should be able to make the decisions for themselves on which products they want to use,” he said.